 Resurrection: The Christian Hope

 Death is the epitome of the fallen, broken world.
 Death is the last enemy (1 Corinthians 15:26).
-It is an alien invader into God’s good creation—at least in the form it exists now.
+It is an alien invader into God’s Edenic sanctuary—at least in the form it exists now.
 It is a hated enemy that enslaves humanity as it creates doubt and fear in the hearts of people.
 The Christian hope is not the immortal soul living in heaven, but the immortal body living upon the new earth.

-If Jesus is the firstfruits as the resurrected new human, the redeemed people of God are the harvest of new humanity (1 Corinthians 15:20-23).
-The firstfruits were the initial part of the annual production of grain, oil, etc., that were offered to God in acknowledgement of his ownership of all the produce of the field.
+If Jesus is the first fruits as the resurrected new human, the redeemed people of God are the harvest of new humanity (1 Corinthians 15:20-23).
+The first fruits were the initial part of the annual production of grain, oil, etc., that were offered to God in acknowledgement of his ownership of all the produce of the field.
 The grateful offering trusted that God would bring the rest of the harvest to fruition.

-The resurrection of Jesus and the resurrection of believers is essentially one: they are intrinsically connected since they belong to the same harvest.
+The resurrection of Jesus and the resurrection of believers are essentially one: they are intrinsically connected since they belong to the same harvest.
 The resurrection of Jesus and that of believers does not have a mere superficial similarity.
 They belong to the same continuum.
 They are a single event in redemptive history.
-The resurrection of Jesus was proleptic, that is, it is a present reality that belongs to the future and assures us of the future.
+The resurrection of Jesus was proleptic, that is, it is a present reality that belongs to the future and assures the future.
 The resurrection of Jesus is part of the harvest—as elder brother he participates in the same immortal humanity that his siblings will experience.
 The resurrection of Jesus, then, is a present pledge of the future harvest.
 It is a preview of coming attractions.

 However, the resurrection of Jesus is conceptually as well as temporally distinguishable.
 He is first—the firstborn from the dead.
 But he is more—he is the pattern as we will bear the image of the heavenly human just as we now bear the image of the Adamic human.
 Jesus is new humanity himself (1 Corinthians 15:49; Philippians 3:21).
 We will participate in his new humanity.